typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 If you subscribe to the idea of type parameters being for wonky academics, this is “simpler”.
 And it’s fine, I suppose, if you only have one `D` in mind, one document type in mind.
-Setting aside that we have 4, there is another problem.
+Setting aside that we have four, there is another problem.
 Let’s take a look at the “shape” of this transformation.

 ```
                document transformer